Living in Indonesia, A Site for Expatriates

 Apartments come in three types:

 Non-serviced apartments are furnished or unfurnished.
-New developments continue to open and there is a good variety and selection of apartments available at the current time.
+New developments continue to open and there is a wide variety and selection of apartments available at the current time.
 Many of these apartments are located near the “Golden Triangle” which is the main business district.
-Quite a few new apartment buildings are also being opened along the outer ring roads for easier access to the central business district.
+Quite a few new apartment buildings are also being opened along the Outer Ring Road and Jl.
+TB Simatupang for easier access to the Central Business District.

 When inspecting your prospective apartment check carefully for wear and tear on the building and its structure.
-While most apartments are under five years old, the tropical weather and lack of good maintenance may have taken its toll on the building.
+Tropical weather and a lack of consistent, good maintenance may have taken its toll on the building.